IPsec Transparent Encryption

 All XFRM errors correspond to a packet drop in the kernel.
 The following details operational mistakes and expected behaviors that can cause those errors.

-• When a node reboots, the key used to communicate with it is expected to change on other nodes.
-You may notice the XfrmInNoStates and XfrmOutNoStates counters increase while the new node key is being deployed.
+When a node reboots, the key used to communicate with it is expected to change on other nodes.
+You may notice the

-• XfrmInStateProtoError errors can happen if the key is updated without incrementing the SPI (also called KEYID in Key Rotation instructions above).
+XfrmInStateProtoErrorerrors can happen for the following reasons: 1.
+If the key is updated without incrementing the SPI (also calledKEYIDin Key Rotation instructions above).
 It can be fixed by performing a new key rotation, properly.
+2. If the source node encrypts the packets using a different anti-replay seq from the anti-reply oseq on the destination node.
+This can be fixed by properly performing a new key rotation.

-• XfrmFwdHdrError and XfrmInError happen when the kernel fails to lookup the route for a packet it decrypted.
+XfrmFwdHdrErrorandXfrmInErrorhappen when the kernel fails to lookup the route for a packet it decrypted.
 This can legitimately happen when a pod was deleted but some packets are still in transit.
 Note these errors can also happen under memory pressure when the kernel fails to allocate memory.

-• The following table documents the known explanations for several XFRM errors that were observed in the past.
+XfrmInStateInvalidcan happen on rare occasions if packets are received while an XFRM state is being deleted.
+XFRM states get deleted as part of node scale-downs and for some upgrades and downgrades.The following table documents the known explanations for several XFRM errors that were observed in the past.
 Many other error types exist, but they are usually for Linux subfeatures that Cilium doesn’t use (e.g., XFRM expiration).

 Error